Spiking neurons as predictive controllers of linear systems: Results

 \subsubsection{Reactive control}

-We first consider a physically unconstrained system with reactive control (Fig.~\ref{fig:main}A).
-In this case, the system can be successfully made to track a target (Fig.~\ref{fig:main}A top right).
-This is achieved by continuously spiking directly towards the target, which is always the better choice since the neurons do not consider future states of the plant (as shown in Fig.~\ref{fig:pred_react}A).
+We first consider a physically unconstrained system with reactive control (Fig.~\ref{fig4}A).
+In this case, the system can be successfully made to track a target (Fig.~\ref{fig4}A top right).
+This is achieved by continuously spiking directly towards the target, which is always the better choice since the neurons do not consider future states of the plant.
 In this example, the control is exerted by progressively kicking the mass in the same position as the evolving target, essentially `teleporting' it without affecting its velocity.
 Of course, this is only possible because we are considering a physically unconstrained system, where the mass is allowed to be moved instantly in any direction of the state space.
 Also note that because of this property, the system ends up in a physically impossible state with a non-zero velocity (green curve in upper right plot), despite remaining in place according to the position variable.
 We therefore ask if a reactive control method could work on physically constrained systems.
 We employ reactive control to our physically constrained example, running the simulation of an SMD.
-In this context, applying a spiking control rule means directly influencing the velocity component of the state $\mathbf{x}$, while the position component evolves as a consequence.
+In this context, we directly influence the velocity component of the state $\mathbf{x}$, while the position component evolves as a consequence.
 This reflects a key constraint of physical systems: the position cannot be instantaneously changed, as the mass cannot move from one position to another in no time.
-Instead, we constrain spiking control to act on the simulated physical system by applying a force to only kick the velocity, guaranteeing realistic state evolution in accordance with Newtonian mechanics.
-As shown in Fig.~\ref{fig:main}B, a reactive approach fails to control a physically constrained system.
+As shown in Fig.~\ref{fig4}B, a reactive approach fails to control a physically constrained system.
 This is because influencing the velocity of the mass has no instant effects on its position.
-To appreciate these effects, the network should be able to observe future states of the plant.
-In short, spiking up or down in state space does not immediately affect the loss, and no spike is produced.
+Therefore, the spikes can only take the velocity up or down in state space (see the red arrows in Fig.~\ref{fig3}A), increasing the distance from the target when compared to the non-spiking case (see brown dot Fig.~\ref{fig3}A).
+As a result, following our greedy spiking rule, the loss is never decreased by a spike, and the network remains silent.
+To appreciate these effects, the network should then be able to observe future states of the plant, accounting for the effect of the spiked velocity on the position of the mass.